 Every year, millions of us visit our GP with minor health problems that a local pharmacy could help with.

 By visiting your pharmacy instead of your GP, you could save yourself time and trouble – no need to book an appointment, just walk in.
-This also means your GP can focus on treating people who are sicker than you.
+This also means your GP can prioritise more critical cases.

 Pharmacists can help recognise and treat many common illnesses.
 They can give advice and where appropriate, recommend over-the-counter medicines that could help clear up the problem.

-If they think you need to see a GP for your illness, they will advise you to do that.
+If they think you need to see a GP for your illness, they will advise you to do so.

 In some parts of the country, there are NHS minor ailment schemes.
 These allow pharmacies to provide you with medicines for free on the NHS, as well as giving you advice and support about how to care for minor conditions yourself.